CMB anisotropy power spectrum of 3-sphere universe for low $l$: 3d-spherical harmonics in CMB anisotropy

-Here, we see that $C_l$ is roughly proportional to $1/(l(l+1))$ from the first term.
-The second term rapidly converges to zero for higher $l$, not only because there are fewer terms to add (even though there are infinite terms to do so), but also because the sine function is oscillating.
+Thus, we see that the second term gives the deviation from the usual Sachs-Wolfe plateau.
+However, this term rapidly converges to zero for higher $l$, not only because there are fewer terms to add (even though there are infinite terms to do so), but also because the sine function is oscillating.